mnieber/dodo-commands/README.md

 ## Example

-The following steps show a Dodo Commands project that offers a `dodo cmake` command:
+The following steps install a pre-existing Dodo Commands project that offers a `dodo cmake` command:

-0. Install
+0. Install the Dodo Commands tool
     ```bash
     > sudo apt-get install python-virtualenv git
     > pip install dodo_commands
     > dodo install-default-commands standard_commands
     ```

-1. Create a new (empty) `dodo_tutorial` project and bootstrap it by copying some configuration files from the `dodo_commands_tutorial` project
+1. Create a new (empty) `dodo_tutorial` project and bootstrap it by copying some configuration files from the pre-existing `dodo_commands_tutorial` project

     ```bash
     > $(dodo activate dodo_tutorial --create)